The goal, therefore, is to foster continuous improvement in payroll processing.

 What percentage of employees leave your company?
 What is the average employee lifecycle?
 What is the average cost of turnover?
 Per-position cost of turnover?
 How long does it take to replace them, and at what cost?

-For a growing business, there are associated expenses practically every time an employee leaves the company, including:
+For a growing business, there are associated total payroll expenses practically every time an employee leaves the company, including:

 - Costs of separation and vacancy

 - Onboarding costs necessary to get the new employee up to speed

 Not to mention, the tangential impacts on teams who must bear extra responsibilities in the meantime.